 Blink v Ring: Indoor cameras

-While any of Blink’s cameras can be placed indoors, there are two rational choices – the plug-in Blink Mini (opens in new tab) ($34.99 | £34.99) and the battery-powered Blink Indoor ($79.99 | £69.99 sold in a kit with the necessary Sync Module 2).
-Ring offer a smaller plug-in Ring Indoor Cam (opens in new tab), ($59.99 | £49.99), an obvious equivalent to the Mini though still a little more costly, while the Ring Stick Up Cam offers both a Battery ($99.99 | £89.99) and Plug In version.
+While any of Blink’s cameras can be placed indoors, there are two rational choices – the plug-in Blink Mini ($34.99 | £34.99) and the battery-powered Blink Indoor ($79.99 | £69.99 sold in a kit with the necessary Sync Module 2).
+Ring offer a smaller plug-in Ring Indoor Cam, ($59.99 | £49.99), an obvious equivalent to the Mini though still a little more costly, while the Ring Stick Up Cam offers both a Battery ($99.99 | £89.99) and Plug In version.
 This device, though, is weatherproof so can be placed outdoors.

 Given the low cost of entry for the Mini or Indoor Cam, it’s tricky to make a case for the pricier models, though the Blink Indoor’s pick-up-and-move battery makes it very appealing for more fluid lifestyles.
 Ring’s Battery model effectively also offers dual power (it can use the battery for backup power), potentially useful – depending where your router is plugged in!
+The Blink Mini, on the other hand, recommends itself not only through modest price, but the Pan-Tilt option (see review) which gives added flexibility.

 The Blink Indoor is Lithium AA battery powered (around 2 years life before replacement) and can be re-positioned on a whim, but lacks weatherproofing, while the Ring Stick-Up Cam is comfortable in both the indoor and outdoor categories.
 For Ring users, the cheaper Indoor Cam is now the rational choice unless frequent movement is important to you, in which case the rechargeable battery camera seems a sensible choice.